CovertLab/wcEcoli/wholecell/fireworks/README.md

 (See [How to run the Whole Cell Model on the Google Cloud Platform](../../docs/google-cloud.md) for details.)
 You can access the service securely via an ssh tunnel with your Google login.
-Creating a database there just takes the two steps in the next section.
+Creating a database there just takes the steps in the next section.

 That MongoDB service is not accessible to the open Intenet, so to run workflows on Sherlock you can create an account and database on